People of Glastonbury

 Listening matters just as much as speaking.

-Here are some of the issues we might want to address:
+Here are some of the concerns we might want to address:

 World Heritage proposal for Glastonbury town - this will be our initial focus